What to Do When a Parking Company Threatens Court Action

 Before a court claim can be filed, the parking company should follow a pre-action protocol:

 The Letter Before Action is the most important pre-court step.
-It does not mean a claim has been filed -- it means they are telling you they plan to.
+It does not mean a claim has been filed.
+It means they are telling you they plan to.
 You still have time to prepare.

 What to Do at Each Stage